nadialefebvre/project-mongo-api/README.md

-# Week 18: Project Mongo API
+# Project Sweetest API Mongo

+Weekly project for Technigo's bootcamp, week 18: build an API with MongoDB database

 This week's project was to start using a database with MongoDB to store data and retrieve data from it, and use that data to produce a RESTful API.